napalm-automation/napalm/docs/support/index.rst

 Getters support matrix
 ----------------------

 .. note:: The following table is built automatically.
-Every time there is a release of a supported driver a built is triggered.
+Every time there is a release of a supported driver a build is triggered.
 The result of the tests are aggregated on the following table.

 .. include:: matrix.rst